home-assistant/Iconic/README.md

 - [UIKit extensions](#uikit-extensions) for `UIBarButtonItem`, `UITabBarItem` and `UIButton`.
 - Auto-generated [icon font html catalog](#icon-font-catalog).
 - Interface Builder support (prototype in the sample project).
+- iOS 8 or later.
+- watchOS or later.
-- iOS 8, and tvOS 9 or later.
+- tvOS 9 or later.

 _Note: Some open sourced icon fonts don't include the names of each of their glyphs.
 This could result in a non-descriptive enums, which can make things less intuitive for you when using Iconic.
 If you create your own icon font, make sure to properly name each glyph._